cdeck3r/3DScanner/docs/homie_device_service.md

-# Announcing Nodes
+# Homie Device Service

-The scanner's [homie devices](homie_devices.md) announce themselves using `systemd` user service.
+The scanner's [homie devices](homie_devices.md) run as `systemd` user service.
 It starts the python script which publishes the homie device descriptions to the centralnode's mqtt broker.

 ## Installation